 Risk of decreased hypoglycaemic effect of glibenclamide because bosentan reduces the plasma concentration of glibenclamide.
 An increased risk of liver enzyme elevations was reported in patients receiving glibenclamide concomitantly with bosentan.
 Warn the patient, set-up monitoring of glycaemia and liver enzymes and adjust the dosage of the antidiabetic treatment if necessary.

-Bile acid sequestrants:
+Bile acid binding agents:

-When co-administered simultaneously the plasma concentration of glibenclamide is reduced which may lead to a reduced hypoglycaemic effect.
-This effect was not observed if glibenclamide is given in a certain period of time before taking the other medicine.
-It is recommended that Glucovance should be administered at least 4 hours prior a bile acid sequestrant.
+Concomitant use may cause a decrease in plasma concentration of glibenclamide, which could lead to a reduced hypoglycaemic effect.
+This effect was not observed when glibenclamide was taken at an earlier time than the other medicinal product.
+It is recommended that glibenclamide/metformin is taken at least 4 hours before the intake of a bile acid agent.